joranch/ShoeStore/README.md

 This project is the first project in Udacity Android kotlin developer nanodegree program.

+## Overview
+The app is a simple inventory management app.
+It lists out available inventory and supports adding items.

 ## Consists of
 1. Login screen
 2. Welcome onboarding screen